Chimney Breast Removal Cost

 "Yes, this is possible to do, but we will need some structural calculations and steelwork to support the chimney stack in the loft space in order to fully remove the breasts from the house."

-Planning Permission for Removing a Chimney Breast
+Building Regulations & Planning Permission to Remove a Chimney Breast

 Checklist: Hiring a Chimney Specialist to Remove a Chimney Breast in the UK